Caroline Kamusiime

 Caroline Kamusiime (born 23 November 1982) is a Ugandan female legislator representing the people of Rukiga district as district woman member of parliament of Uganda.
 She is a member of the National Resistance Movement (NRM) the party in political leadership in Uganda under the chairmanship of Yoweri Kaguta Museveni president of the republic of Uganda.

 Kamusiime has been part of efforts to finding a solution for the feud and cold relations between Rwanda and Uganda, where Rwanda closed its borders to Uganda accusing Uganda of funding elements that want to bring down the Rwandan regime.

-In 2021, she was re elected as member of parliament.
+In 2021, she was re elected as a member of the 11th parliament.

+In the 2026 January general elections, she lost her east to Dr Sylvia Arinaitwe, who was elected and sworn in as the woman member of parliament for Rukiga district in the 12th parliament of Uganda.

 Early life and education

 Kamusiime was born on 23 November 1982.
-She undertook her O'level education from kololo high school where she sat her Uganda certificate of education (UCE) in 1997.
-She later enrolled at bishop comboni college kanungu where she completed her Uganda advanced certificate of education (UACE) in 1999.
+She undertook her O‑Level education from Kololo High School where she sat her Uganda Certificate of Education (UCE) in 1997.
+She later enrolled at Bishop Comboni College Kanungu, where she completed her Uganda advanced certificate of education (UACE) in 1999.
 She later received a bachelor's degree in information technology from Makerere university in 2010.

 Career

-Kamusiime has been member of parliament of Uganda from 2017 to date.
+Kamusiime has been a member of the Parliament of Uganda since 2017.